idleberg/node-makensis-cli/README.md

 ```
 ____

-Let's generate a demo script we can use
+Let's generate a demo script we can use in the following steps

 ```sh
 $ printf "OutFile demo.exe\n\nSection\n!warning\nSectionEnd" > demo.nsi